hmrc/digital-engagement-platform-frontend/README.md

 digital-engagement-platform-frontend
 =============

-This is a frontend service for supplying a webchat platform to gov.uk users.
+This is a front-end service for supplying webchat to gov.uk users.

 ## Using Service Manager